-License Manager for Oracle Cloud Infrastructure was announced on May 26th.
-It is a opt-in service that allows you to manage your Oracle software licenses if you are using Oracle Bring Your Own licenses to OCI.
-License manager for OCI.
+License Manager for Oracle Cloud Infrastructure was announced on May 2022.
+The license tool is in OCI is a opt-in service that allows you to manage your Oracle software licenses if you are using Oracle Bring Your Own licenses to OCI. .
 It has some benefits and some drawbacks that this article will tell you about.
 It is important to remember that it is mandatory and Oracle customers have no obligation to opt-in at least not yet.
 It is important to note that with Oracle SaaS including Oracle Fusion all usage reports are accessable by Oracle sales teams.
 This means that any reports of Oracle OCI consumption with BYOL and this tool would be accessable by your account team.

 It allows you to use on premise software licenses in Oracle Public Cloud (OCI) or Cloud@Customer.
 If you have unused software licenses under active support.
 You can use this existing asset to obtain / purchase Oracle OCI services at discount.
 See the picture below for details on how it works and what rates you pay.
 Pay attention that the different editions is not related to number of OCPUs.
 The it relates to how many Oracle features you want to use.
 The more features of Oracle databse you want to use- the higher rate UC need to pay.

 If you owned Enterprise Edition licenses you can then use them for Oracle Cloud Service – Enterprise Edition.
 In the base Enterprise service.
 Oracle has for free included data masking, subsetting, diagnostic pack and real application testing.
 These are all features that on-premise would require additional licenses outside of the Enterprise Edition license.
 Oracle says that if you bring your Enterprise Edition license to their cloud you do not need to own on premises licenses for those options, A benefit.